ping-payments/ping_python_sdk/README.md

 The Ping Payments Python SDK supports the following versions of Python:

-- Python 3, versions 3.7 and later
+- Python 3, versions 3.7 and later.

 ## Installation